 High School: The academic program is college preparatory, designed to prepare students for entry into colleges and universities in the United States, Brazil, and around the world.
 Advanced Placement and Honors courses challenge students even further.
 Students have the opportunity to participate in a variety interscholastic sports and co-curricular activities.

 Advanced Placement Programs: PACA offers Advanced Placement courses to qualified students to enhance and expand their educational experience.
-The courses offered regularly are: English Language, English Literature, US History, Chemistry, Biology, and Calculus.
+The courses offered regularly are: English Language, English Literature, US History, World History, Spanish, Chemistry, Biology, and Calculus.

 Honors Program: Core courses may become honors courses with permission from the instructor and approval of an in-depth additional assignment.
 Three Honors Courses is the maximum a student may take within a school year.